-This toggle can be seen in the bottom right corner in the Agent Dashboard view.
+This toggle can be seen in the bottom left corner in the Agent Dashboard view.

 In addition to the toggle above, Agents can indicate in their Account Settings whether they’d like to automatically be marked as ‘Available’ upon login.
 Simply click the profile icon in the bottom-right corner and check the ‘Availability’ box.

 Based on your Agent Availability settings, Issues will be routed as follows:

 1. Away toggle ON + Auto-Assign to AVAILABLE members: